 The College of Humanities and Social Sciences (CHSS) combines a traditional liberal arts education with focused preparation in a wide range of disciplines and professional areas.
-With 19 majors, 36 minors, 20 areas of graduate study and 16 professional certificate programs, we offer students the opportunity to begin a lifetime of learning in the humanities and social sciences while preparing for a successful career.
+With more than 20 majors, nearly 50 minors and numerous areas of graduate study and professional certificate programs, we offer students the opportunity to begin a lifetime of learning in the humanities and social sciences while preparing for a successful career.

 Whatever the field of study, CHSS students engage in reading, writing, research and analytical thinking that prepare them for success in many areas of work and in post-baccalaureate study.
 Employers often report a preference for liberal arts graduates who have strong communication and thinking skills that encourage creativity and innovation.
 Law schools, medical school and other professional and graduate programs seek students who can write well, who are skilled in problem solving and who are comfortable in a diverse environment.

 Areas of study

 Students can major or minor in fields that consider issues of age-old importance and new areas of study that have developed in response to the complexity of a globalizing human community.
 CHSS programs include Anthropology, Classics and General Humanities, Child Advocacy, Communication Sciences and Disorders, English, Gender, Sexuality and Women's Studies, History, Justice Studies, Linguistics, Modern Language and Literatures, Philosophy, Political Science and Law, Psychology, Religion, Sociology, Spanish and Latino Studies, and Writing Studies.

 CHSS majors and minors can reach across disciplines, exploring areas of interest from multiple perspectives.
 Our interdisciplinary majors and minors in particular allow students to draw from a range of disciplinary areas to better understand topics such as gender, religion and international studies.
-In our Future Students section, find a complete list of departmental and interdisciplinary majors and minors.
+In our Future Students section, find a complete list of our departmental and interdisciplinary majors and minors.